Oaklight/Vesper-raft/report/replication.md

 # Leader fail-stop while replicating the log

-as described in the [Log Replication paragraph](#log-replication)  we perform a `staging` operation to the leader and follower(temporarly logging the update in `self.staged`). if we receive a majority of consensus we perform the `committing` operation to the leader and follower (save the update to `self.DB`). each single `POST` operation is atomic because we lock before the staging operation and we release after the committing. this atomicity makes it easier to prove the fault tolerance during the log replication.
+as described in the [Log Replication paragraph](#log-replication)  we perform a `staging` operation to the leader and follower(temporarily logging the update in `self.staged`). if we receive a majority of consensus we perform the `committing` operation to the leader and follower (save the update to `self.DB`). each single `POST` operation is atomic because we lock before the staging operation and we release after the committing. this atomicity makes it easier to prove the fault tolerance during the log replication.

 if the client receive a success update, we make sure that the new leader will have that update and log it in the right order.